-On July 4th 242 years ago, a room full of delegates and appointed officials signed into being a new nation built on ideals now nearly synonymous with the American way of life.
+On July 4th over 240 years ago, a room full of delegates and appointed officials signed into being a new nation built on ideals now nearly synonymous with the American way of life.
 On that day, there was no certainty that the United States would win their battle against England but there was trepidation, determination, and courage.
 Little did the Founding Fathers know what they would create with their signatures when they signed into being the Declaration of Independence.
 This Wednesday marks July 4th- an annual holiday commemorating the birth of America and celebrating the American people.

 Where history began and where it continues